-The American College of the Mediterranean (ACM) is a non-profit, American-style university in Aix-en-Provence, France that offers undergraduate degrees in 9 majors and graduate degrees in english.
-Degrees include masters in International Relations, International Education Administration, French Studies, Art History, Media Studies, Fine Arts (MFA), and Business Administration (MBA).
+The American College of the Mediterranean (ACM) is a non-profit 501(c)3, American-style institution headquartered in Aix-en-Provence, France with an additional campus in Barcelona, Spain that offers undergraduate degrees in a variety of undergraduate majors as well as graduate degrees in English.
+Degrees include masters in International Relations (MAIE), International Education Administration (MAIE), French Studies (MAFS), Art History (MAAH), Media Studies (MAMS), Fine Arts (MFA), and Business Administration (MBA).
 ACM strives to provide excellence in international education, inspire intercultural awareness, and prepare students for success in a global community through the study of European and Mediterranean history, languages, cultures, and contemporary issues.
 It does so through a unique combination of courses, internships, and curricula that combine to create American-style undergraduate and graduate degree programs in an international and cross-cultural setting.

 ACM reviews applicants for its graduate and undergraduate programs through a rolling admissions process.
 When you choose to participate in one of our many undergraduate or graduate degree programs, you are choosing to become part of a unique group of young scholars who challenge the dominant discourses that plague our world today.
 ACM welcomes students from all backgrounds and identities and encourages them to fully engage in the rich and complicated history of the Mediterranean.